 The total closing costs to purchase a $300,000 home could cost anywhere from approximately $6,000 to $12,000 or more.
 Typically, the funds cannot be borrowed because that could raise the buyer's ratios to a point where the buyer may no longer qualify for a loan.

-Where Can a Buyer Get "Free" Closing Costs?
+Where a Buyer Can Get "Free" Closing Costs

 Sometimes, first-time home buyers can get their closing costs paid by a government agency.
 Depending on where you live, it could make sense to check into county or state down payment assistance programs.
 Not only do these programs provide the down payment to buy a home, but they often will either give you or lend the closing costs.

-Programs that provide for buyer's closing costs assistance often will record an instrument in the public records that provides security for the loan but typically carries zero interest and has no set due date.
+Programs that provide for buyer's closing costs assistance often will record an instrument in the public records that provide security for the loan but typically carries zero interest and has no set due date.
 It generally is paid off at the time of sale or upon a refinance, whichever first occurs.

 Non-Recurring Buyer Closing Costs